 Storytelling and podcasting, happily ever after

 Podcasts also lend themselves very well to experimentation.
-Despite their ten year history, podcasting still feels like a yet-to-be-explored medium that can be turned upside-down, looked at from the side, and played around with.
+Despite their nearly 15 year history, podcasting still feels like a yet-to-be-explored medium that can be turned upside-down, looked at from the side and played around with.
 Plenty of hosts have pushed its boundaries, taking nonlinear routes with their content and incorporating external pieces and mediums throughout.

 How to build a story yourself

-So how does one go about it – telling a story?
+So how does one go about telling a story?

 There’s a very basic structure to follow: all stories have a beginning, a middle, and an end.
 Almost always, a conflict is presented in the beginning or halfway through that has to be overcome.
 Different elements, like personal anecdotes, common references, and setting descriptions are added along the way that audiences can latch onto and understand.
 And a lot of it comes down to research, in the end: going through the proper preparation, delving deeper, and finding fresh angles that can help you move the story forward in a more informed, creative way.